rs239/schema/docs/source/overview.rst

     this can directly be interpreted in terms of gene importances.

   * **Regularization**: single-cell data can be sparse and noisy.
-As we show in our `paper`_, unconstrained approaches like CCA and autoencoders seek to maximize the alignment between modalities without any other considerations.
+As we discuss in our `paper`_, unconstrained approaches like CCA and autoencoders seek to maximize the alignment between modalities without any other considerations.
 In doing so, they can pick up on artifacts rather than true biology.
 A key feature of Schema is its